What is the difference between an Optometrist and Ophthalmologist?

 - Macular degeneration

-Our doctors are very adept at identifying ocular conditions and works closely with area physicians and sub-specialists to ensure complete care for all patients.
-The health of our patients is paramount, we will coordinate with our doctors to meet our patients every need.
+Our doctor is very adept at identifying ocular conditions and works closely with area physicians and sub-specialists to ensure complete care for all patients.
+The health of our patients is paramount, we will coordinate with other physicians to meet our patients every need.